mspedilus/ShopMe/README.md

 1) Copy the files and change the .env file in the backend folder to your configurations.
 The ASOS variable is the API key for the ASOS API and can be retrieved by going to https://rapidapi.com/apidojo/api/asos2.
 The MONGO variable is the URI for your Mongodb cluster and can be retrieved by creating a cluster on https://www.mongodb.com.
 2) Run npm install in both the frontend and backend folder to download all necessary packages
-3) Run npm start in both the frontend and backend folder to start the project and server.
+3) Run npm start in both the frontend and backend folder to run the project and server.